THIS ARTICLE INCLUDES A FREE PRINTABLE

-4) Guide your child to find areas of growth or lessons that can come from her latest challenge.
+4) Guide your child to find areas of growth or lessons that can come from their latest challenge.

 - Ask your child to think of previous stressful situations.
-What did she learn from those experiences?
+What did they learn from those experiences?

-- What strengths did she use to handle these situations?
+- What strengths did they use to handle these situations?

 Step 2: Shift from a Fixed Mindset to a Growth Mindset

-Reframing stress means that your child will need to switch from a fixed mindset to a growth mindset.
-Studies show that even brief growth mindset training significantly reduces stress and improves grades among teens.
+Reframing stress means your child will need to switch from a fixed mindset to a growth mindset.
+Studies show even brief growth mindset training significantly reduces stress and improves grades among teens.

-For example, if your child is stressed about exams, he might think, “It doesn’t matter how much I study.
+For example, if your child is stressed about exams, they might think, “It doesn’t matter how much I study.
 I’ll never be able to pass these tests.
 It’s hopeless.”

-Help your child look at the situation from a growth mindset perspective: It’s not fixed, it can be improved, and he does have the power to influence the situation.
+Help your child look at the situation from a growth mindset perspective - it’s not fixed, it can be improved, and they do have the power to influence the situation.

-If you hear your child say a fixed mindset statement like, “I can’t do this,” or, “I’m just not good at math,” help him find a growth mindset alternative.
-For suggestions and examples, view our My Growth Mindset Statements printable (part of our Growth Mindset Printables Kit 1&2).
+If you hear your child say a fixed mindset statement like, “I can’t do this,” or, “I’m just not good at math,” help them find a growth mindset alternative.
+For suggestions and examples, view our My Growth Mindset Statements printable (part of our Growth Mindset Printables Kit).

-Encourage your child to practice growth mindset affirmations, and remind her that putting forth effort and trying different solutions will help her solve the problem and reduce her stress.
+Encourage your child to practice growth mindset affirmations, and remind them that putting forth effort and trying different solutions will help them solve the problem and reduce their stress.